|

 Customers often complain of poor FM radio reception

 when sending in their radios.
-Most Bose Wave radios have internal
+ALL Bose Wave radios have internal

 This is a convenient method to receive FM signals but has its drawbacks.